Skip to content

 The config is managed by a Manager struct that uses a read-write mutex (sync.RWMutex) for thread safety:

-• Writing (Update()): Applies defaults to fill any zero-valued fields, saves to disk atomically, then acquires a write lock and swaps the config pointer.
+• Writing (Update()): Deep-copies slice fields to decouple backing arrays from the caller, applies defaults to fill any zero-valued fields, validates the config, saves to disk atomically, then acquires a write lock and swaps the config pointer.
 Until a reader calls Get() again, they continue seeing the old config — this is safe because Go’s garbage collector keeps the old config alive as long as anyone holds a reference.

 The API authentication token has its own dedicated rotation mechanism, separate from the general settings update: